List of Spider-Man: The Animated Series characters: Taina and Mousie

-Maria Taina Elizondo (voiced by Stephanie Eustase) first appeared in the "Make a Wish" episode in which she meets Spider-Man, and Spider-Man shares his origin with her.
-At the end of the episode, after the battle with Dr. Octopus Spider-Man is captured and brainwashed by Dr. Octopus.
+Maria Taina Elizondo (voiced by Stephanie Eustase) first appeared in the "Make a Wish" episode in which she meets Spider-Man, who shares his origin with her.
+At the end of the episode, Spider-Man is captured and brainwashed by Dr. Octopus.

 In the next episode, Taina, along with the help of a kind cab driver Mousie (voiced by Anne-Marie Johnson), tries to stop Spider-Man and help him realize who he truly is.
-At the end of the Attack of the Octobot episode, it shows Taina lives at the Wish Come True Foundation for Terminally Ill Children, implying that Taina is dying.
+At the end of the "Attack of the Octobot" episode, it shows Taina lives at the Wish Come True Foundation for Terminally Ill Children, implying that Taina is dying.

 Miles Warren

 Miles Warren (voiced by Jonathan Harris) is a scientist whose clones were banned by the government.
 He was given an underwater laboratory by Silvermane who he kept anonymous.
 Warren's clones keep dissolving into vapour, because of their DNA.
 Warren would take interest in the super-villain Hydro-Man, who had the ability to transform himself into water.
-After finding a sample of his water that hasn't evaporated yet, he creates a clone of Hydro-Man.
+After finding a sample of his water that has not evaporated yet, he creates a clone of Hydro-Man.
 But the clone becomes violent without Mary Jane Watson, and demands that Warren creates a clone of her.
 In the end of the final part of "The Return of Hydro-Man", the clones of Hydro-Man and Mary Jane Watson degenerated.
 Warren was able to steal a sample of Spider-Man's DNA, in a possible attempt to clone him, and contacts Alistair Smythe to have Silvermane's men repaire his underwater laboratories.

 Spider-Man later visited an alternate universe in which Warren had managed to create a Spider-Man clone, which had escaped.
 In this reality, the current Spider-Man found out about the clone, a reason led himself to believe he was the clone.
-So he dyed his hair blond and called himself the Scarlet Spider and changed his name to Ben Reilly.
+He dyed his hair blond and called himself the Scarlet Spider and changed his name to Ben Reilly.
 The other Spider-Man, the clone, was bonded with Carnage symbiote and became Spider-Carnage.